Divorce after separation

 • You are unsure whether you meet the requirements to apply for a divorce

-• You need to understand parenting arrangements and how they interact with divorce
+• Some people look into parenting arrangements and how they interact with divorce.

 • You have property and financial matters that need to be resolved